CemK-PM/goit-portfolio/saas-revenue-analysis/README.md

 The goal was to create a complete picture of how marketing spend translates into paying users and recurring revenue over time.
 Using SQL, Tableau, and Google Sheets, I processed and visualized key performance indicators such as ARPPU, MRR, CPC, CTR, ROAS, and ROMI across different acquisition channels and campaigns.

 The analysis began with a breakdown of paid user acquisition and its impact on revenue.
 Tableau dashboards were created to highlight geographic performance differences and monthly fluctuations in income.
-A cohort-based retention model was also implemented in Google Sheets to monitor long-term user engagement and identify where drop-offs occurred.

 In parallel, SQL queries were developed to automate the extraction of advertising metrics from campaign-level data, enabling weekly reporting and performance comparisons across platforms.

 The project serves as a full-cycle marketing analytics case, from data extraction to visualization and insight delivery, with a focus on business-relevant metrics and practical decision support for marketing teams.